-Rosemary Gibson will be a speaker at Made in America 2019.
+Rosemary Gibson was a speaker at Made in America 2019.
 She is an award-winning author, speaker and advisor to organizations that advance the public’s interest in healthcare.

 Jason Blount: What’s your background?

 Rosemary: I’ve written several books before China Rx and they’ve all been about healthcare.
 The first book was about medical mistakes and the second was on unnecessary medical treatment.
 I’ve been an editor at a medical journal and also led a ten-year $250 million national strategy to bring palliative care in nearly 2,000 U.S. hospitals.
 Palliative care is an extra layer of support for patients when they have serious illnesses.
 Then, I worked with physicians, nurses and other healthcare professionals and consumer advocates to reduce the harm from medical mistakes.